THIS VIDEO IS NOT COMPLETE YET, CHECK OUT THIS LINK https://www.youtube.com/watch?v=JV8-llZgfUs FOR PART 2 WHERE I SHOWED HOW TO USE DEEPTHANK APP.

 How we built it

 For the backend: I used heavily Square Payments, Orders and Customers API along with Square Snippet, Sites and Oauth API.
-The backend is mainly Flask and Nginx deployed on Google Compute Engine servers along with some Node.js on Google Cloud Functions with Google Cloud Firestore for real-time updates and Google Cloud Storage for images/videos storage.
+The backend is mainly Flask and Nginx deployed on Google Cloud Run and Google Compute Engine servers along with Node.js on Google Cloud Functions with Google Cloud Firestore for real-time updates and Google Cloud Storage for images/videos storage.

 Challenges we ran into